-(f) tethers, confines or keeps any animal on a lead under such conditions or in such manner as to cause that animal unnecessary suffering, is guilty of an offence of cruelty and liable on summary conviction to fine of four thousand dollars and to imprisonment for one year.
+- (a) beats, ill-treats, over-rides, over-drives, overloads, tortures, infuriates or terrifies an animal or causes or procures, or, being the owner, permits any animal to be so used; - (b) by wantonly or unreasonably doing or omitting to do any act, or causing or procuring the commission or omission of any act, causes any unnecessary suffering or, being the owner, permits any unnecessary suffering to be so caused to any animal; - (c) works, or causes to be worked, any domestic animal in such a condition as to be unfit for work, whether from emaciation, or from any gall, sore or otherwise, and whether or not that condition is caused by disease or deficient feeding; - (d) wilfully, without any reasonable cause or excuse, administers or causes or procures, or, being the owner, permits, such administration of, any poisonous or injurious drug or substance to any animal, or wilfully, without any reasonable cause or excuse, causes any such substance to, be taken by any animal; - (e) subjects, causes or procures, or, being the owner permits, to be subjected, any animal to any operation which is performed without due care and humanity; or - (f) tethers, confines or keeps any animal on a lead under such conditions or in such manner as to cause that animal unnecessary suffering, commits an offence of cruelty and is liable on summary conviction to fine of four thousand dollars and to imprisonment for one year.

-(2) Whoever, being the owner or having charge or control of any animal, without reasonable cause or excuse, abandons it, whether permanently or not, in circumstances likely to cause the animal any unnecessary suffering or causes or procures or, being the owner, permits it to be so abandoned, is guilty of an offence of cruelty and liable on conviction to fine of four thousand dollars and to imprisonment for one year.

-(3) The owner of an animal who leaves an animal on premises shall ensure that there is a person on the premises or a person who will visit the premises to maintain that animal, and that the animal-

-- (a) has access to drinking water and food; - (b) has access to accommodation which is suitable as regards drainage, size, cleanliness and ventilation; - (c) is able to move freely; and - (d) has reasonable shelter against the sun and rain.

-(4) An owner of an animal who contravenes subsection (3) is guilty of an offence of cruelty and liable on summary conviction to a fine of four thousand dollars and to imprisonment for one year.

-(5) For the purposes of subsection (2), an owner shall be considered to have permitted cruelty in relation to an animal within the meaning of this Law if he fails to exercise reasonable care and supervision in respect of the care and protection of the animal.
+- (2) A person who, being the owner or having charge or control of any animal, without reasonable cause or excuse, abandons it, whether permanently or not, in circumstances likely to cause the animal any unnecessary suffering or causes or procures or, being the owner, permits it to be so abandoned, commits an offence of cruelty and is liable on conviction to fine of four thousand dollars and to imprisonment for one year. - (3) The owner of an animal who leaves an animal on premises shall ensure that there is a person on the premises or a person who will visit the premises to maintain that animal, and that the animal- - (a) has access to drinking water and food; - (b) has access to accommodation which is suitable as regards drainage, size, cleanliness and ventilation; - (c) is able to move freely; and - (d) has reasonable shelter against the sun and rain. - (4) An owner of an animal who contravenes subsection (3) commits an offence of cruelty and is liable on summary conviction to a fine of four thousand dollars and to imprisonment for one year. - (5) For the purposes of subsection (2), an owner shall be considered to have permitted cruelty in relation to an animal within the meaning of this Law if he fails to exercise reasonable care and supervision in respect of the care and protection of the animal.

+(6) A person who-